Ecological systems in a modeling perspective: A log-scale linearization

 Linearization without change of scale resulted in a model that replaced the logistically controlled population growth by a negative growth compensated by migration.
 This method could not yield any valid mechanisms for a global population model.
 Another way to linearize population models is to do the linearization on log-scale, cf. Gompertz (1825) .
 Also here, linearization cannot produce any valid mechanisms.

-The Gompertz (1825) model remains despite its obviously unrealistic growth rate assumptions still widely in use, see e.g. Hossain and Zahan (2026) , Aswegen et al. (2025) , and Cho et al. (2025) , Wieland and Hasenauer (2025) , Karim, Balsaraf, Tibrewala, and Bhowmick (2025) and Okta and Liu (2026) in a wide range of applications.
-Our mission is here to demonstrate when commonly used model selection methods (Burnham and Anderson (2002) ) might rank this model above other models under certain circumstances independently of its mechanistic flaws.
+The Gompertz (1825) model remains despite its obviously unrealistic growth rate assumptions still widely in use, cf. Wang and Guo (2024) and references therein.
+Our mission is to test under what circumstances commonly used model selection methods (Burnham and Anderson (2002) ) rank this model above other models independently of its mechanistic flaws.

 We start again by getting back to the Beverton-Holt (1957) model (\ref{diskret_logistic})

 and we introduce the new variables $Y_0=\log X_0$ and $Y(T)=\log Y_0$.
 We get that